National Liberation Party (Costa Rica)

-The National Liberation Party (Partido Liberación Nacional, PLN), nicknamed the verdiblancos ("green and whites"), is a political party in Costa Rica.
+The National Liberation Party (Partido Liberación Nacional, PLN), nicknamed the verdiblancos (lit. 'green and whites'), is a political party in Costa Rica.
 The party is a member of the Socialist International.
-Social-democratic by statute, the party has a few internal factions, including liberals, Third Way supporters, centrists, and social conservatives.
+Social democratic by statute, the party has a few internal factions, including liberals, Third Way supporters, centrists, and social conservatives.

 History

-In 1948, a rebel group called National Liberation Army commanded by caudillo José Figueres Ferrer led a rebellion against the government of then President Rafael Angel Calderón Guardia and his communist allies.
+In 1948 following controversy over the general election, a rebel group called National Liberation Army commanded by caudillo José Figueres Ferrer led a rebellion against the government of then President Rafael Angel Calderón Guardia and his communist allies.
 After the Civil War the rebels were victorious and Figueres took power de facto.
-Yet, Figueres did not overrule the social reforms made by Calderón and allies, like Social Security, almost free college education and Labor Laws but kept them and even made a series of progressive reforms himself like abolishing the army and introducing taxation on capital.
+Yet, Figueres did not overrule the social reforms made by Calderón and his allies, like Social Security, almost free college education and Labor Laws, but kept them and even made a series of progressive reforms himself, like abolishing the army and introducing taxation on capital.
 Figueres gave up power in favor of the democratically elected president Otilio Ulate in 1949.

-In 1951, the Social Democratic Party, the Centre for the Study of National Problems and the group Democratic Action formed the National Liberation Party in October 12 in order to participate in the 1953 election, the first election since the civil war, with Figueres as nominee and democratic socialism as their ideology.
-This election was very controversial as many parties were unable to participate, among others Calderon’s Republican Party and the Communists.
-Figueres won easily over the only other candidate with 60% of the votes.
+On 12 October 1951, the Social Democratic Party, the Centre for the Study of National Problems and the group Democratic Action formed the National Liberation Party in order to participate in the 1953 election, the first election since the civil war, with Figueres as nominee and democratic socialism as their ideology.
+This election was very controversial as many parties were unable to participate, among others Calderon’s National Republican Party and the communists.
+Figueres won easily over the only other candidate with 65% of the votes.

-For the 1958 general election, the PLN was split, as Jorge Rossi left the party after losing in the primaries and was basically an independent candidate thus splitting the Social Democrat vote.
-The PLN suffers its first defeat as oppositional candidate, liberal Mario Echandi, won the election with the support of Calderón.
-However, after this time, PLN will be clearly Costa Rica’s dominant party in the political system as only when the opposition ran united were capable of winning.
-This was the case in the 1966 and 1978 election, the rest of the time PLN’s nominees tended to win easily.
+For the 1958 general election, the PLN was split, as Jorge Rossi left the party after losing in the primaries and was basically an independent candidate, thus splitting the vote.
+The PLN suffered its first defeat as the opposition candidate, liberal Mario Echandi, won the election with the support of Calderón.
+However, after this time, PLN would be Costa Rica’s dominant party in the political system as only when the opposition ran united were they capable of winning.
+This was the case in the 1966 and 1978 election; the rest of the time PLN's nominees tended to win easily.

-In 1986, then younger leader Óscar Arias won the party’s nomination facing the traditional leadership of the party, including Figueres.
+In 1986, younger leader Óscar Arias won the party’s nomination facing the traditional leadership of the party, including Figueres.
 Arias won also the country’s presidency and his role in the negotiation of a peace agreement to stop the Central American Wars earned him the Nobel Peace Prize.
-Some critics inside and outside the party pointed Arias’ administration as more neo-liberal than socialist and as a switch from PLN’s traditional progressive views.
+Some critics inside and outside the party pointed Arias’ administration as more neo-liberal than socialist and as a switch from PLN's traditional progressive views.